June Bronhill: Career

-She won third prize in the Sun Aria, now known as the Sydney Eisteddfod McDonald's Operatic Aria, in 1949 and first prize in 1950.
+She won third prize in the singing competition Sun Aria in 1949 and first prize in 1950.
 She used her prize money to fund a trip to London to further her studies.

+In the 1951 Mobil Quest singing competition, June Bronhill was awarded third prize.

 Bronhill trained in London and gained early exposure with the English National Opera (Sadler's Wells Opera) company in Mozart's The Marriage of Figaro.
 She also sang leading roles in Die Fledermaus, The Gypsy Baron, Menotti's The Telephone, Flotow's Martha and Hansel and Gretel.
 Her roles in Offenbach's operas, with the Sadler's Wells company, included Eurydice in Orpheus in the Underworld and Gabrielle in La Vie parisienne.

 In 1961 and 1962, she appeared as Maria von Trapp in The Sound of Music on the Australian stage.
-In 1964 she appeared as Elizabeth in the musical Robert and Elizabeth at the Lyric Theatre, London alongside Keith Michell as Robert Browning, a show she took to Australia in 1966.
+In 1964 she appeared as Elizabeth Barrett Browning in the musical Robert and Elizabeth at the Lyric Theatre, London, alongside Keith Michell as Robert Browning, a show she took to Australia in 1966.
 She also appeared in England in tours of two Ivor Novello musicals, Glamorous Night and The Dancing Years, the latter playing a season at the Saville Theatre in London.
 She also appeared as the Mother Abbess in the 1981 London revival of Rodgers and Hammerstein's The Sound of Music at the Apollo Victoria Theatre.

 Bronhill was perhaps best known for the title role of Hanna Glawari in Franz Lehár's The Merry Widow, with the Sadler's Wells Opera (now known as English National Opera), with Thomas Round as Danilo in 1958 and revised in 1960.
 She sang the role more than 200 times, capturing a faithful following.